No results found. Try again with different words?

 Other WPML Settings

-In addition, at Dashboard > WPML, you can find a lot of additional settings for your multilingual website.
+In addition, at WPML on your WordPress dashboard, you can find a lot of additional settings for your multilingual website.

 For more details, or help and assistance working the WPML plugin, you can check the official WPML documentation.